purescript-contrib/purescript-book/text/chapter4.md

  1. (Easy) Use the `map` or `<$>` function to write a function which calculates the squares of an array of numbers.
  1. (Easy) Use the `filter` function to write a function which removes the negative numbers from an array of numbers.
  1. (Medium) Define an infix synonym `<$?>` for `filter`.
 Rewrite your answer to the previous question to use your new operator.
 Experiment with the precedence level and associativity of your operator in PSCi.
+NOTE: no unit tests for this.

 ## Flattening Arrays